StochSS/GillesPy2/README.md

     plt.plot(trajectory['time'], trajectory['dimer'],   'b')
 ```

-With a few additional Python Matplotlib commands to create figure labels and such, we end up with a plot like this:
+With a few additional Python matplotlib commands to create figure labels and such, we end up with a plot like this:

 <p align="center">
 <img width="500px" src="https://raw.githubusercontent.com/GillesPy2/GillesPy2/develop/.graphics/dimerization-example-matplotlib.png">